pegasystems/nlp-model-containers/machine-learning-nlp-container/README.md

 `/oauth/revoke` : OAuth 2 revoke endpoint.

 The endpoints `/oauth/token` and `/oauth/revoke` is used for authentication rule in pega along with the client id and client secret.
 They are required only during authenticated endpoint(`/auth/predict`)

-##### Additional Information
-for Machine Learning Model, the modelIdentifier would be the "pkl" file name in the location ` nlp-model-containers/machine-learning-nlp-container/models/ `
-(Example if the Random Forest model is saved as smalltalk_model_randomforest.pkl. then the `modelIdentifier` would be `smalltalk_model_randomforest`